ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 ![img_2 #center](./cca-img2.png)

 You have successfully booted four worlds (Root, Secure, Non-secure and Realm) on the FVP at this point.
-Trusted Firmware-A is running in root, RMM in realm, host linux in non-secure and Hafnium in secure.
+Trusted Firmware-A is running in root, RMM in Realm, host Linux in non-secure and Hafnium in secure.

-## Create a virtual guest in a realm
+## Create a virtual guest in a Realm

-Guest VMs can be launched in a realm using `kvmtool` from your host linux prompt.
-The kernel `Image` and filesystem `realm-fs.ext4` for the realm are packaged into the buildroot host file system.
+Guest VMs can be launched in a Realm using `kvmtool` from your host Linux prompt.
+The kernel `Image` and filesystem `realm-fs.ext4` for the Realm are packaged into the buildroot host file system.

 ```console
 lkvm run --realm -c 2 -m 256 -k /realm/Image -d /realm/realm-fs.ext4 -p earlycon
 ```

-You should see the guest linux kernel starting to boot in a realm.
+You should see the guest Linux kernel starting to boot in a Realm.
 This step can take several minutes.

-During this time, you should see output messages on the RMM console `terminal_3` that indicate that the realm is being created and activated.
+During this time, you should see output messages on the RMM console `terminal_3` that indicate that the Realm is being created and activated.

 ```console
 SMC_RMM_REC_CREATE            88232d000 8817b2000 88231a000 > RMI_SUCCESS
 SMC_RMM_REALM_ACTIVATE        8817b2000 > RMI_SUCCESS
 ```

-After boot up, you will be prompted to login at the guest linux buildroot prompt.
+After boot up, you will be prompted to login at the guest Linux buildroot prompt.
 Use `root` again as both the username and password.

 ![img_3 #center](./cca-img3.png)

-You have successfully created a virtual guest in a realm using the Arm CCA reference software stack.
+You have successfully created a virtual guest in a Realm using the Arm CCA reference software stack.